Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 because the resource group being deployed to is not defined within the deployment itself, but as a parameter to the deployment, either through the CLI parameters or as a scope for nested deployments.
 In this example, the deployment scope(s) are being defined as extension configurations.
-Expressions in this object can be constrained to expressions that can be compiled to simple directives that both the deployments engine and the stacks service can execute.
+Expressions in this object can be constrained to expressions that can be compiled to simple directives that the stacks service can execute.

-Allowed expressions:

-- ARM resource access that can be compiled to a resource ID (`aksCluster` in the example).
-- ARM resource API calls that can be compiled to a URI, HTTP method, and any inputs (`listClusterAdminCredential` in the example).
-- JSON value accessors (`kubeconfig[0].value` in the example).
-- Usage of compile-time constants (the `0` in `kubeconfig[0]` in the example).
-- Usage of non-secure deployment parameters (`namespace` value in the example).

 Disallowed expressions ONLY for stacks deployments:
 - Usage of secure deployment parameters.
-- For configuration properties that are marked as secret/secure (`kubeConfig` property in the example):
+- For configuration properties that are known to be secure (`kubeConfig` property in the example) or are unknown to the engine and NOT any of the following:
+  - Key vault reference (resolved value not persisted, only the directive)
+  - Direct access to an ARM resource API call property or output property (resolved value not persisted, only the directive)
+- For configuration properties that are known to be not secure and NOT any of the following:
+  - Literal value
+  - Parameter value (secure is already disallowed)
+  - Key vault reference (resolved value not persisted, only the directive)
-    - Any expression that is not direct access on an ARM resource reference or complicates the analysis.
+  - Direct access to an ARM resource API call response property or resource output property (resolved value not persisted, only the directive)

 The reasoning behind the disallowed expressions is because the "extensionConfigs" property will be evaluated by the deployment engine and the evaluation results will be returned in the deployment GET response.
 The stacks service will